Tom4sBeltr4n/Tom4sBeltr4n/README.md

 - 👋 Hi, I’m @Tom4sBeltr4n
-- 👀 I’m interested in being a webdev
+- 👀 I’m interested in learning about JS frameworks
-- 🌱 I’m currently learning basics
+- 🌱 I’m currently learning basics of JavaScript and frontend web development
-- 💞️ I’m not yet looking to collaborate on anything
+- 💞️ I'm looking forward to collaborate on any JavaScript projects

 <!---
 Tom4sBeltr4n/Tom4sBeltr4n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.